WordPress/openverse/documentation/projects/proposals/rekognition_data/20240530-implementation_plan_augment_catalog_with_rekognition_tags.md

 analysis on the set of available tags
 [as will be done for the Rekognition ones](#determine-excluded-labels).
 This can be done using the same steps described for the Rekognition filtering, based on the status of this project and #3925.
+An alternative approach could be to use the "unreviewed" label approach described in the [filter Rekognition tags](#filter-rekognition-tags) section to surface the Clarifai tags for review.

 Once the filtering is in place, we can construct an exhaustive set of Clarifai labels and determine exclusions for that provider using the approach [described above](#label-criteria).
-Then the Clarifai label exclusions can be added to #4541 in the same way Rekognition's are added and the blanked exclusion for all tags from that provider can be lifted.
+Then the Clarifai label inclusions can be added to the `alter_data` step (#4541) in the same way Rekognition's are added and the blanked exclusion for all tags from that provider can be lifted.
 These exclusion lists could be combined into a single filtering step, or we could have individual filter lists based on the label provider.
 My preference is former, since that way the single list serves as a more exhaustive exclusion list.

 ## Dependencies